 At present no-one is being forced to claim Universal Credit instead of another benefit they are already getting, although the government do plan to do this in future.
-A trial is planned in the Harrogate area in Yorkshire from July 2019 but the government do not plan to roll this out to the rest of the country until 2020.
-This is called the ‘managed migration’.
+A trial was planned in the Harrogate area in Yorkshire from July 2019 but was suspended due to the covid-19 pandemic.

 However, if you have a change of circumstances that means you need to make a new claim for benefits due to a lack of income and savings, whether or not you claimed any benefits before, and you have not yet reached your state retirement age, then you are likely to need to claim Universal Credit instead.
 This is called the ‘natural migration’.

 Housing Benefit: If you move address but are still able to claim Housing Benefit from the same Local Authority/Council, you only need to report a change of circumstances to that Local Authority/Council rather than make a new claim for benefit.
 If you move across a council border however you will normally need to claim Universal Credit for help with your new rent.

 Pensioners: You cannot claim Universal Credit if you have reached your state retirement age.
 However, if you are part of a couple and your partner has not reached their state retirement age yet then you will still have to claim Universal Credit.